 6. Meditate, read, or dance

-Take advantage of your free time to read, dance, play with your pets or kids, or do anything that brings you a sense of peace and calm.
+In addition, take advantage of your free time to read, dance, play with your pets or kids or do anything that brings you a sense of peace and calm.

 If the traffic leaving home is driving you crazy, take the bus or subway.
 These tactics help you avoid contact with the situations and people that increase your chance of suffering from an outburst.

 In brief, get to know yourself and your reactions, and then prepare for them as best as you can.
 Also, learn how to identify when an angry outburst is happening, and use the techniques described above to manage it more effectively.